Yogesh-1910/Pest-Detection-System---Edge-AI/README.md

 streamlit run app.py
 ```

-## 📸 Demo

-Upload an image of crops or pests to detect infestation areas.

 ## ⚠️ Note

 This system uses a pretrained model for demonstration and can be fine-tuned for real pest datasets.